 Place the domain naming master on the forest root PDC.

 The addition or removal of domains should be a tightly controlled operation.
 Place this role on the forest root PDC.
-Certain operations that use the domain naming master, such as creating or removing domains and application partitions, fail if the domain naming master is not available.
+Certain operations that use the domain naming master fail if the domain naming master isn't available.
+These operations include creating or removing domains and application partitions.
 On a domain controller that runs Microsoft Windows 2000, the domain naming master must also be hosted on a global catalog server.
-On domain controllers that run Windows Server 2003 or later versions, the domain naming master does not have to be a global catalog server.
+On domain controllers that run Windows Server 2003 or later versions, the domain naming master doesn't have to be a global catalog server.

 Place the PDC on your best hardware in a reliable hub site that contains replica domain controllers in the same Active Directory site and domain.

-In large or busy environments, the PDC frequently has the highest CPU utilization because it handles pass-thru authentication and password updates.
-If high CPU utilization becomes a problem, identify the source, and this includes applications or computers that may be performing too many operations (transitively) targeting the PDC.
-Techniques to reduce CPU include the following:
+In large or busy environments, the PDC frequently has the highest CPU usage, because it handles pass-through authentication and password updates.
+If high CPU usage becomes a problem, identify the source.
+The source includes applications or computers that may be performing too many operations (transitively) targeting the PDC.
+Techniques to reduce CPU include:

 - Adding more or faster CPUs

-- Adding additional memory to cache Active Directory objects
+- Adding more memory to cache Active Directory objects

 - Removing the global catalog to avoid global catalog lookups